-In order to complete this activity successfully, learners at this level would need to use the following report organisation and layout e.g. first section on strengths, second section on weaknesses, use of headings and bullet points educational and development lexis e.g. success rate, widening participation, sit an exam f a word which has the same pronunciation as another word but a different spelling and meaning e.g. see and sea

-Identify a total of three further key language features learners at this level would need to use.
-Provide an example specific to this activity to support each choice.
+In order to complete this activity successfully, learners at this level would need to use the following key language features are countried to the same and build yours an build yourse of section on sterngths, second section on weaknesses, use of headings and build yourse to g. success rate, widening participation, st an example specific to this activity to support each choice.

-Write your answer in your answer booklet
+Write your answer in your answer booklet.